cataniamatt/mongodb-docker/README.md

 ```
 db.collection_name.find().pretty()
 ```
 The pretty() function is used to output the documents in a more readable format.

-To query from the database, insert the query within the find() function.
+To query from a database, insert the query within the find() function.
+A comprehensive list of all queries possible can be found in the MongoDB documentation [here](https://www.mongodb.com/docs/v4.2/reference/method/db.collection.find/).